Record fair in the Brabanthallen

-There is also a box with bands from other corners of the world.
+There is also a box with tapes from other corners of the world.
 The nice thing about it is that I have a similar tape at home, but with a different model of cassette and sleeve.
-I had bought this in an audio store at the time because the cover appealed to me so much, because it comes in a cover that closely resembles that of the video tape.
-Although I doubt for a moment, I leave these tapes in the bin since I have no further interest in them.
+I had bought this in an audio store at the time because the cover appealed to me, because it comes in a cover that closely resembles that of the video cassette tape.
+Although I hesitate for a moment, I leave these tapes in the bin since I have no further interest in them.

 To give a clear picture, here's the copy I have at home.
 The price sticker is still on it, but the tape is now empty.
-I already deleted this with the idea of putting something new on it.
-I'll probably keep the plug-in card, but then slide a new one over it with the contents that will be on the tape.
+I deleted the content this with the idea of putting something new on it.
+I'll probably keep the card, but slide a new one over it with the contents that will be recorded on the tape.

-You can clearly see that the box is comparable to that of the video tape, nevertheless it is a clumsy size, two of these boxes take up as much space as three normal cassette boxes, also the system that should keep the box closed is no longer working that well, it sometimes opens on it's own.
+You can clearly see that the box is comparable to that of the video tape, nevertheless it is a clumsy size, two of these boxes take up as much space as three normal cassette shells, also the system that should keep the box closed is no longer working that well, it sometimes opens on it's own.
 Nevertheless nice to own a copy of this with or without original content.

-At the very bottom of the shelf I still find this friend.
+At the very bottom of the shelf I find my 'friend' James Last.
 Again, I have to refer here to my other blogs about cassette tapes.
 I've come across quite a few of his tapes.
 When I see how many copies are still in this box I suspect that I am just as big a fan of James Last as many other people who have been here at the fair...

-Literally next to the shelf are a collection of empty bands 'new' in packaging.
+Literally next to the shelf are a collection of empty tapes 'new' in packaging.
 The seller also had a small collection of Cassette singles.
 Nice to see this with your own eyes.
-But I left these tapes behind.
-I still have piles of tapes to record with and the singles aren't worth it to me.
+But I leave these tapes for someone else.
+I still have piles of tapes to record on and the singles aren't worth it to me.
 The Philips tapes remind me strongly of the flopped DCC that was also designed by Philips...

 I still had the idea to delete the contents of these tapes and make new recordings myself.
 But again I still have plenty of recordable DCC tapes in stock, and the only advantage that I gain with this is the housing which is just a bit nicer than the recordable tapes.

-I continue my search and find a collection of Schelak records.
-I hadn't even considered that these would also be sold on the stock exchange.
+I continue my search and find a collection of Shellac records.
+I hadn't even considered that these would also be sold on the fair.
 For €1 each I check them all but don't see any interesting titles.

-There was also a rather interesting portable cassette player from the National brand, this clearly dates from the time before the 'Walkman', unfortunately I didn't take a picture of this anymore...
+There was also a rather interesting portable cassette player from the National brand, which clearly dates from the time before the 'Walkman', unfortunately I didn't take a picture of it...